-Bomb Threat Checklist - (stay calm and collect all the information you can)

-Name of person who received threat:

-Date and time threat received:

-How was threat reported:

-Fax:Give phone number (include area code)

-By Mail Carrier (e.g. Fed Ex): Campus US Mail Courier

-Location threatened (give name of bldg/dept/site/agency, etc.):

-Exact words used to make the threat (if possible):

-Questions to ask the person who is making the threat:

-1. When is the bomb going to explode?
+Bomb Threat Checklist - (stay calm and collect all the information you can) Name of person who received threat: Date and time threat received: Telephone E-mail Voice-mail In person How was threat reported: Fax: Give phone number (include area code) By Mail Carrier (e.g. Fed Ex): Campus US Mail Courier Location threatened (give name of bldg/dept/site/agency, etc.): Exact words used to make the threat (if possible): Ouestions to ask the person who is making the threat: 1.
+When is the bomb going to explode?
 2. Where is the bomb located?
 3. What kind of bomb is it?

-4. What does it look like?

-5. Who placed the bomb?
+4. What does it look like?\\\\\ 5.
+Who placed the bomb?
 6. Why was the bomb placed?

-7. Where are you calling from?

-Description of the caller's voice (give identity if known):

-Caller's name Male Female

-Young Old Middle-aged Accent

-Race

-Tone of voice (e.g. excited, calm angry, loud, stuttered)

-Was Voice/Language: Taped Well-spoken Irrational Is voice familiar?

-If yes, who did it sound like?
+7. Where are you calling from?\\\ Description of the caller's voice (give identity if known): Caller's name Male Male Female ☐ Accent Old Middle-aged ☐ Young Tone of voice (e.g. excited, calm angry, loud, stuttered) Was Voice/Language: Taped Well-spoken Irrational Is voice familiar?
+If yes, who did it sound like? \\\\\